 Generic Name: sodium hyaluronate ophthalmic

-Note: This page contains information about the side effects of sodium hyaluronate ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name AMO Vitrax.
+Note: This document contains side effect information about sodium hyaluronate ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name AMO Vitrax.

 Applies to sodium hyaluronate ophthalmic: intraocular kit, intraocular liquid

 Ocular side effects have included isolated reports of diffuse particulates or haziness appearing after injection of sodium hyaluronate ophthalmic (the active ingredient contained in AMO Vitrax) into the eye.
 Transient postoperative increases in intraocular pressure have been observed following the use of sodium hyaluronate in anterior segment surgery.
 On rare occasions, postoperative reactions including inflammation, corneal edema, and corneal decompensation have been reported.[Ref]

 1. Schrader J, Luders S, Kulschewski A, et al. "Microalbuminuria and tubular proteinuria as risk predictors of cardiovascular morbidity and mortality in essential hypertension: final results of a prospective long-term study (MARPLE Study)*" J Hypertens 24 (2006): 541-548

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Some side effects may not be reported.
 You may report them to the FDA.